If you're looking for all of my Freezer recipes you can find links to those recipes or how to's on my Freezer Meals page.

 - You can find all my freezing recipes on my freezer meals page.

-Dehydrating or drying food is a great way to preserve food for long term storage.
+Dehydrating or drying food is a great way to preserve fresh food for long term storage.

 Once the moisture has been removed from fruits, vegetables, and some meats they can be stored for months or in some cases years if stored properly.
 Removing the moisture allows for long term storage.